Risk Stratification in Patients With Acute Chest Pain Using Three High-Sensitivity Cardiac Troponin Assays

 This study reported that hs-cTn outperforms hs-cTnI in its prognostic accuracy both in all patients and in important subgroups such as patients with acute myocardial infarction (AMI) at presentation, pre-existing coronary artery disease, impaired renal function, or patients older than 70 years.
 Unlike in the diagnosis of AMI, serial measurements and changes of hs-cTn do not seem to further improve the prognostic accuracy of presentation values of hs-cTn.
 Based on these data, it appears that although cTnI and cTnT reflect the same pathological process, they do not seem to be interchangeable with each other as to their prognostic accuracy.

-Keywords: Prognosis, Coronary Artery Disease, Myocardial Infarction, Renal Insufficiency, Follow-Up Studies, Biological Markers, Chest Pain, Troponin I, Troponin T
+Keywords: Prognosis, Coronary Artery Disease, Myocardial Infarction, Renal Insufficiency, Follow-Up Studies, Biomarkers, Chest Pain, Troponin I, Troponin T

 < Back to Listings